-5-Minute Foam Roll to Sleep
+5-Minute Foam Roll to Relax Before Bed

 It’s not technically in Lauren Roxburgh’s job description to put people to bed—she’s just really good at it.
 Roxburgh is actually a body-alignment specialist, but a lot of her first-time clients have sleep issues related to stress.
-In a new video, she takes us through a sleep-focused foam-rolling routine that’s ideal for relaxing the body and mind before collapsing into bed.
+In a new video, she takes us through foam-rolling routine that’s ideal for relaxing the body and mind before collapsing into bed.
 What also can’t hurt: We rounded up the self-care essentials from Roxburgh’s nighttime routine, plus some of our own go-tos for bedroom basics.

 A Q&A with Lauren Roxburgh

 How do you use foam rolling to get a better night’s rest?

 For many of us, hyperconnected, multitasking lives mean that we find it hard to quiet our minds enough to get a good night’s sleep.
 Foam rolling—which is essentially stretching, breathing, and deepening your body awareness—is the perfect way to release tension, compression, and stress.
 For me, jumping on the roller for a few minutes each evening is basically “undoing the day.”
 I put down my phone, stay away from screens after 10 p.m., and spend at least a few minutes on the roller to wind down before bed.
 This gives me a moment to connect to my breathing and slow down, preparing my body and mind for sleep.
 Most of my clients end up adopting evening rolling into their presleep routines for this reason, too.
 The key to the routine here, and to any restorative roller moves, is to breathe, go slow, and think of it like a massage.

 Are there any other movements or exercises you recommend before bed?